CIT2202/user-authentication/README.md

 * Create a page called *logout.php*
    * This should destroy the session and provide a link back to the login form.
 Add a link to *logout.php* from the other pages in the site.
 Check this works.
 * You should find that even if the user has logged out they can still access *page3.php*.
 Add some PHP code to *page3.php* that will prevent users from accessing this page unless they have logged in.
+* The notes in *https://github.com/CIT2202/user-authentication/blob/master/sessions-cookies.md* should help you.

 ## Using a database
 Clearly, using a hard-coded email and password has major limitations.
 Next, think about how you can store user details in a database table instead.